magomimmo/modern-cljs/README.md

 ## [Tutorial 18 - Housekeeping!][26]

-A digression to cover two topics on CLJS developer productivity, setting up a more comfortable browser REPL based on nREPL, and a more comfortable project structure using the `profiles` features of [Leiningen][2].
+A digression to cover two topics on CLJS developer productivity: setting up a more comfortable browser REPL based on nREPL, and a more comfortable project structure using the `profiles` features of [Leiningen][2].